Limit theorems for the total scalar curvature: Introduction

-In contrast, let $M$ be the same as in the above theorem, for given continuous function $\sigma : M \rightarrow M,$ the set $\{ g \in \mathcal{M} |~R(g) \le \sigma~\mathrm{on}~M \}$ is $C^{0}$-dense in the set $\mathcal{M}$ of all smooth Riemannian metrics on $M$ ({\cite[Theorem B]{lohkamp1995curvature}}).
-Gromov proved the above theorem by using a sensitive gluing technique and the resolution of Geroch's conjecture.
-Later, Bamler \cite{bamler2016proof} gave an alternative proof of this theorem using the Ricci-DeTurck flow.
-This flow can be interpreted as a harmonic map heat flow with the Ricci flow background (see \cite{muller2012ricci}).
-On the other hand, Lee-Topping \cite{lee2022metric} proved that non-negativity of scalar curvature is not preserved in dimension at least four under the topology of uniform convergence of Riemannian distance.
-For other studies about the behaviour of the scalar curvature under various weak topologies, see, for example, \cite{burkhardt2019pointwise,huang2023scalar,jiang2023weak}.
+In contrast, let $M$ be the same as in the above theorem, for given a continuous function $\sigma : M \rightarrow \mathbb{R},$ the set $\{ g \in \mathcal{M} |~R(g) \le \sigma~\mathrm{on}~M \}$ is $C^{0}$-dense in the set $\mathcal{M}$ of all smooth Riemannian metrics on $M$ ({\cite[Theorem B]{lohkamp1995curvature}}).
+On the other hand, in our forthcoming paper \cite{hamanaka2023upper}, we will show that in a fixed conformal class, the upper bound of the total scalar curvature is preserved under $C^{0}$-convergence of metric tensors under some assumptions.
+Gromov \cite{gromov2014dirac} proved the above theorem by using a gluing technique and the resolution of Geroch's conjecture.
+Later, Bamler \cite{bamler2016proof} gave an alternative proof of this theorem using the Ricci--DeTurck flow.
+On the other hand, Lee--Topping \cite{lee2022metric} recently proved that nonnegativity of scalar curvature is not preserved in dimension at least four under the uniform convergence of Riemannian distances.
+More recently, Kazaras--Xu \cite{kazaras2025codimension} have shown that such a phenomenon can also occur in dimension three.
+For other studies on the behavior of the scalar curvature lower bound under various weak topologies, see, for example, \cite{burkhardt2019pointwise,huang2023scalar, jiang2023weak, kazaras2023drawstrings, kazaras2025codimension}.

-As we will see below, we can observe that the point-wise version of the Gromov's theorem (Theorem \ref{gromov-limit}) is false in general.
+As we will see below, we can observe that the point-wise version of Gromov's theorem (Theorem \ref{gromov-limit}) is false in general.
 That is, we can easily construct an example of $C^{2}$-Riemannian metrics $(g_{i})$ on a smooth manifold $M$ which satisfies the following: $g_{i}$ converges to a $C^{2}$-Riemannian metric $g$ on $M$ in the $C^{0}$-sense as $i \rightarrow \infty.$ And there is a point $p \in M$ such that for some $\kappa \in \mathbb{R},$

 but